cyberearthinnovations/Mulesoft_Anypoint_Platform_Logs_to_Sentinel/README.md

 2. **Python Dependencies**: You need to install the required Python dependencies.
 You can do this using pip:
    - pip install requests

+## Usage
+### Follow these steps to use the script:

+### Update Script with Credentials:

+Open the script and update the following variables with your credentials:
+client_id: Your MuleSoft Client ID.
+client_secret: Your MuleSoft Client Secret.
+customer_id: Your Azure Monitor Sentinel Customer ID.
+shared_key: Your Azure Monitor Shared Key.
+### Run the Script:

+Execute the script by running the following command:
+      python your_script.py

+### Continuous Execution:

+By default, the script runs once and then sleeps for 24 hours.
+You can adjust the sleep duration according to your needs.